coding-yogi/bombardier/readme.md

 ## Using binaries
 If you do not wish to build bombardier from source, you can always download the binaries and use the tool directly.
 Go to [releases](https://github.com/coding-yogi/bombardier/releases) to download the binary of your choice

+## Using docker
+Bombardier can run as a Docker container too.
+You can build the image with following command
+`docker build . -t bombardier`

+Container can be started using below command
+`docker run --name bombardier -v $PWD:/home bombardier:latest bombard --config /home/config.json`

+Note the volume used.
+Present working directory on host is mapped to `/home` directory on container.
+With this approach you need not copy your config file or collections file into the container.
+Make sure you update paths accordingly in config file

 ## Config json
 You need to create a json file which can tell Bombardier about the load configuration.